10 Silent Symptoms of Type 2 Diabetes You Might Be Missing

 You’re tired all the time

 It’s normal to be exhausted every now and then.
-But ongoing fatigue is an important symptom to pay attention to; it might mean the food you’re eating for energy isn’t being broken down and used by cells as it’s supposed to.
+But ongoing fatigue is an important symptom to pay attention to; it might mean that again, the food you’re eating for energy isn’t being used by cells as it’s supposed to.
 “If you’re not getting the fuel your body needs, you’re going to be tired and sluggish,” says Dobbins.
+That constant fatigue could be an early sign of diabetes.

 You’re moody and grumpy

 When your blood sugar is out of whack, you just don’t feel well and might become more short-tempered.
-In fact, high blood sugar can mimic depression-like symptoms.
+In fact, high blood sugar (or hyperglycemia) can mimic depression-like symptoms.
+(Learn the key differences between hyperglycemia and hypoglycemia.)

 Your vision seems blurry